avvie/Undertones/README.md

 if you want to use this, you need to replace the texture in assets with a similar take from your wrist, prefferably in sunlight you need to place it into the project and then drag it to "Quad"

+IMPORTANT: You will need to set your texture as Read/Write